Renovation 101 / By Serena Solomon / July 11, 2017

 Cabinets and hardware (think handles and knobs) are a big-ticket item on every kitchen remodel cost budget.
 They typically take up 30 percent of costs, according to NKBA.
 In a basic kitchen renovation, that’s $6,000.
 For a major overhaul worth $60,000, cabinets cost almost $20,000.
 What typically makes a big difference in cabinet cost is whether you want custom, pre-fabricated or a mix of both.
 Something pre-fabricated from IKEA or Home Depot will cost around $130 a linear foot.
 Custom jobs can shoot up to $2,000 a linear square foot.
 However, with that higher price, there is more freedom in deciding your kitchen layout.
 You can also get a better warranty with custom cabinets.
 Semi-custom cabinets generally are about 50 percent cheaper than full custom.

 Or do what Sweeten founder and CEO Jean Brownhill did in her own kitchen renovation: the recycled customized option.
-“I scoured Renovation Angel’s website and purchased a used-but-high-end kitchen for about $10,000, which is what I could have spent on cabinets alone,” she says.
+“I scoured Renovation Angel’s website and purchased a used-but-high-end kitchen for about $10,000, which is what I could have spent on cabinets alone,” she said.
 “A complete kitchen included appliances and cabinetry.”
 Jean then customized the cabinets to fit her space, which often meant filler panels were wider on one side than the other, or building a soffit was necessary.
 “It was like working on a jigsaw puzzle in order to make the kitchen look like it fit in the space,” she said.
 “But I was okay with these kinds of imperfections in exchange for essentially getting a premium kitchen on an Ikea type of budget.”

 At Westchester Kitchen and Bath, quartz is overwhelmingly the most popular countertop, according to showroom manager and designer Donna Magnotta.
 “It’s heat-, stain-, scratch-, and bacteria-resistant,” she said, “and it’s maintenance-free.”
 Natural stones, like marble, need routine staining and sealing.
 Quartz starts around $85 per linear foot and is on the mid to high-end of the price scale, which includes the cost of fabricating and installing.
 Laminate starts at $20 a linear foot, but is rarely purchased, Donna said.
 Granite is next up the ladder at about $35 a linear foot.
 On the high end, natural stones start at about $120 a linear foot.